 - Remote shred.
 This allows the administrator to set a time period in which a particular document can be downloaded, after which the document will be revoked.

 Virtual data rooms and Google Drive have been distinctively designed for different objectives.
 Although they both provide easy access for storing and sharing data, a VDR is concerned with the security of the data uploaded by businesses.
 At the same time, Google Drive focuses on personalized access to upload and share data with minimal data protection.
-Therefore, virtual data rooms should be considered a better option for businesses that want to store files and gain control of user access permissions securely.
+Therefore, virtual data rooms are a better option for businesses that want to store files and gain control of user access permissions securely.